brimoran/RDataViz/README.md

 ## Acknowledgements

-The code is generally based on the work of others found on the web.
+The code shared here is generally based on the work of others found on the web.
 I have tried to attribute the sources used but let me know if you feel I should credit your work.

 ### Recommended reading